PLATOONProject/PLATOONPipeline/README.md

 ```

-In case that the data source is not a relational data base, the configuration file can written as follows:
+In case that the data source is not a relational data base, the configuration file can be written as follows:

 ```bash